 You can insert data into a distributed hypertable with an

-The syntax looks the same as for a regular hypertable or PostgreSQL table.
+The syntax looks the same as for a standard hypertable or PostgreSQL table.
 For

-Distributed hypertables have higher network load than regular hypertables, because they must push inserts from the access node to the data nodes.
+Distributed hypertables have higher network load than standard hypertables, because they must push inserts from the access node to the data nodes.
 You can optimize your insertion patterns to reduce load.

 Reduce load by batching your